ontoportal/ontologies_api/README.md

 - [Solr](http://lucene.apache.org/solr/)
     - BioPortal indexes ontology class and property content using Solr (a Lucene-based server)

-## Installing
-Here are the steps to run at the command line to get the code, get the dependencies, run the tests, and then run the application:

-    git clone github.com:ncbo/ontologies_api.git
-    cd ontologies_api
-    bundle install
-    bundle exec rake test
-    bundle exec shotgun

-All dependencies for the project(s) are managed using Bundler, which ensures that all developers are using the same version of the software.
-Most of the dependencies are Ruby-only, but occasionally something will rely on a compiled C-language binary, which can make working on Windows challenging.

-### Solr
+## Configuring Solr

-To configure Solr for ontologies_api usage, we'll be modifying the example project included with Solr.
-Do the following:
+To configure Solr for ontologies_api usage, modify the example project included with Solr by doing the following:

     cd $SOLR_HOME
     cp example ncbo